-There will be two pick up times for each session which will be announced closer to the program’s start date.
-These pick up times will be based upon participant flight arrival times.
-You will be notified of the pick-up time options two weeks prior to the beginning of the program.
+There will be two pick up times for each session, one at 12:30 PM and one at 3:00 PM, on the first day of the program.
 You will be responsible for your own transportation back to the airport at the end of the program.

 What kind of organizations can I intern or volunteer with?